-In City of Launceston, the strongest regional competitive effect between 2011/12 and 2016/17 was experienced in Health Care and Social Assistance.
+In City of Launceston, the strongest regional competitive effect between 2012/13 and 2017/18 was experienced in Accommodation and Food Services.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as:

 National/State growth effect - the amount of growth or decline in an industry that could be attributed to the overall growth of a larger area that encompasses the region's economy, usually state or national.

 Industry mix effect - the amount of growth or decline in an industry that could be attributed to the performance of the specific industry at the national/state level.

 Regional competitive effect - the amount of growth or decline in a specific industry that could be attributed to a local advantage or disadvantage.
 This is generally the most interesting component as it clearly quantifies the level of advantage or disadvantage an industry has in the local area.